sirprize/routed/readme.md

 ## Routes

 Start by defining the routes for your application.
-A route consists of a schema to match with an url and a callback defining the action to be taken if matched.
+A route consists of a schema to match against an url and a callback defining the action to be taken if matched.
 The schema can contain variable parts.
 Path variables start with ":"

     // a simple route
     var releases = Route('/releases', function(){
         // make releases page
     });

-    // a route with variables - this will match urls such /releases/ay-ay-ay var release = Route('/release/:release', function(){
+    // a route with variables - this will match urls such as /releases/ay-ay-ay var release = Route('/release/:release', function(){
         // make release page
     });